-Students who are lesbian, gay, bi, or trans (LGBT): Whilst we recognise that a student or a young person being LGBT+ is not in itself an inherent risk factor for harm, students who are LGBT+ can be targeted by other students.
+Students who are lesbian, gay, bisexual, or questioning their gender: Whilst we recognise that a student or a young person being lesbian, gay or bisexual is not in itself an inherent risk factor for harm, these students can be targeted by other students.
 In some cases, a student who is perceived by other students to be LGBT+ (whether they are or not) can be just as vulnerable as students who identify as LGBT+.
 The school endeavours to reduce the additional barriers faced by these students, and we provide a safe space for them to speak out or share their concerns with a trusted member of staff as required.
 We build LGBT+ inclusion into our Relationships Education, Relationship and Sex Education and Health Education curriculum, including how to counter homophobic, biphobic and transphobic bullying and abuse.